MLSDev/example-realm-android/README.md

 [Realm][realm] is a mobile database.

 This app shows how you can integrate [Realm][realm] in your android application.
-The main functionality of this app is adding and deleting univrsities and students.
+The main functionality of this app is adding and deleting universities and students.

 <img src="/app/src/main/assets/1.png">
 <img src="/app/src/main/assets/2.png">